 When you’re in pain, you tend to seek distraction.

-And distraction works well on physical pain, for flesh wounds and bodily damage, much like how it’s portrayed in movies.
+And distraction works well on physical pain, for flesh wounds and bodily damage, much like how it’s portrayed in movies where a character distracts another character during a critical moment where treating a wound leads to a great deal of pain.

-But pain isn’t that easy to wave off.
+But pain – the metaphysical kind isn’t that easy to wave off.
 It’s so sharp and heavy that, if you were to be left alone in an empty room so there’s nothing standing between you and it, it would take on a shape so poignant that you can feel its grip suddenly tightening around your neck.
 But still, don’t look away

 Only in paying attention to that pain, in capitalizing on our capacity to transform chaos in order, which is only tapped in when we engage with the world consciously, that we can find within that pain a source of meaning.